052223-java-angular/Soudry-P1-Backend/README.md

 - **Maven or Gradle**: Used for managing project dependencies.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
 - **Log4j**: A logging utility for debugging purposes.
-- **JDBC (Java Database Connectivity)**: An API for connecting and executing queries on the database.
 - **BCrypt**: A Java library for hashing and checking passwords for security.
 - **JUnit, Mockito, and PowerMock**: Used for unit and integration testing.
 - **Git and GitHub**: Used for version control.
-- **Spring Boot** Connecting to the third party APi and other bits of functionality.
+- **Spring Boot** For creating, managing and interacting with postgres database and the third party api.

 ## Requirements